wp-plugins/collapsing-links/readme.txt

 It is based off of the Collapsing Categories and Collapsing Pages plugins.

-= What's new in 0.2.6? =
+= What's new in 0.3.alpha? =
-* Added option to use custom symbols
+* Widget is compatible with wordpress 2.8 (not backwards compatible with 2.7 and previous)
+* Can now add parameters to the collapsLink function if you choose not to use the widget

 == Installation ==